Applications for our National Graduate Leadership Programme now open!

 As a neighbourhood police officer you are proactive.
 You see all the angles, you want to make things better for the most vulnerable in society, and you understand that crime is a product of complex issues, often stretching through generations and controlling whole areas.

-As a neighbourhood police officer you’ll work within diverse communities, devise long term strategic solutions and work collaboratively with multi-agency teams.
-You’ll get to the root of the problem and the heart of the issue.
+As a neighbourhood police officer you’ll work in diverse communities, devise long term strategic solutions and work collaboratively with multi-agency teams.

 We have recruited over 3,200 police officers to date, across England and Wales